Michael Shea (actor): Early career

 At the age of ten, Shea reconsidered the possibilities of a professional acting career.
 In 1968, he recounted his reasoning saying, "I thought I'd like to try acting, but I wasn't sure I'd want to stay in it, so I asked my neighbor if I could get out if I didn't like it.
 He said 'sure.'"
-Shea's neighbor was Aliam Dunn, casting director of The Ed Sullivan Show, who used his industry connections to introduce Shea to a New York talent agent.
+Shea's neighbor was Liam Dunn, casting director of The Ed Sullivan Show, who used his industry connections to introduce Shea to a New York talent agent.
 Soon, Shea was landing work as a child model and actor, appearing in television commercials for Campbell's Soup and Scooter Pies among others.

 After learning the show business ropes as a working actor in commercials, Shea made his theatrical debut, appearing in two "experimental" off-Broadway productions by Edward Albee, and made his television debut in The Bell Telephone Hour Christmas special.
 In 1965, Shea was signed to play the title role in a proposed western television series titled Joshua, which prompted the Shea family to relocate from its New York home to California.
 However the series never made it to television.